verrik/clickBrick_PromptEngineering/README.md

 This Python script extracts the desired answer format from the original LLM answers.

 #### Usage
-Specify the path to your LLM output script and specify your extraction pattern (e.g. yes|no) Run the script from the command line.
+Specify the path to your LLM output file and run the script from the command line.

 ```bash
 python statisticalanalysis.py